 Playground quotes out of date, there is a wish list for equipment, LO circulated to the group to look at

 Vote was taken and agreed to save majority of money for playground equipment, will look again at quotes.

+Finance and spending to be a standing agenda item.

 Feedback